altwalker/altwalker/CONTRIBUTING.md

     * Why you need it?
     * How it should work?

-## You need your custom test executor?
+## You need your custom executor?

 You can implement your own custom test execution by implementing a server for the executor's http protocol.
-Check [how to write your own executor](how-to.html#write-your-own-executor)
+Check [How to: Write your own executor](https://altom.gitlab.io/altwalker/altwalker/how-tos/custom-executor.html).

-## Submit a test executor in another language?
+## Submit an executor in another language?

 If you've implemented your own custom test executor in a language that is not already supported by AltWalker [contact us](mailto:altwalker@altom.com) and will help you integrate it.